PzAz04Maus/Abiogenesis/_AB13 Rulebook/Chapter 5 - Combat/Long range fighting design diary.md

 - Musical notation
 - network graph
 - Algorithm

+### Map Compositions

+- node blocks
+- composition lines
+- walls and halls
+- positive/negative space

+use vectors

+multiple layers for heightmaps

+different colors for types

+living rooms - spaces where characters live or handiwork

+### Tips

+- a room needs to be big enough to feature cover, or else its irrelevant and too cramped

+- having cover against walls of living rooms can be unnecessary

+- treat cover as player magnets

+- object placement in open spaces is heavily contextual to the environment
+	- avoid an even distribution; should have a pattern; think in terms of a cover network

+- cover is one of your primary ways to guide through the map

+- dont strictly follow all guidelines at all times or else the worlds will feel artificial
 # terrain utility results
 the terrain discovery check uses the standard TW13 skill check to determine a result between +x ..
 0 .. -y that defines the terrain's utility in a direct relationship - higher positive values are better for the user.